AndyHeardApps/Revertible/README.md

 #### `@Versioning` macro

 All of the above can be a bit much to remember.
 Which initializer to use, error handling, whether or not `@Versioned` can be used or not.
 The `@Versioning` macro aims to join all of this together into a single call.
-It will check the type it is attached to for `@Observable` or `ObservedObject` and will apply the appropriate tracking method for each.
+It will check the type it is attached to for `@Observable` or `ObservableObject` and will apply the appropriate tracking method for each.
 If neither are there, then the default `@Versioned` approach is used.

 ## [License](https://github.com/AndyHeardApps/Revertible/blob/develop/License)